haleyannrobinson2-web/final-project/README.md

 FastAPI Task Management System

-This project is a simple backend built using FastAPI.
+My project is a simple backend built using FastAPI.

 It allows users to:
 - Create tasks